awadasma99/awadasma99.github.io/_posts/2020-5-14-LeetCodeLinkedList.md

 At the end, we return the head of our newly reversed linked list.

-This would look something like this:
+This would look something like this, with an O(n) solution, n being the size of the list:

         public ListNode reverseList(ListNode head) {
             ListNode newH = null;